shibaji7/pynasonde/docs/user/install.md

 For installing cartopy please follow the packages [installation](https://scitools.org.uk/cartopy/docs/latest/installing.html) instructions.
 For ubuntu here is good installation [link](https://techoverflow.net/2021/07/11/how-to-install-cartopy-on-ubuntu/)

 !!!
 Warning
-    For cartopy to work with scubas please make sure it version `>=0.19`.
-Otherwise scubas will throw an exception if you try to use it.
+    For cartopy to work with pynasonde please make sure it version `>=0.19`.
+Otherwise pynasonde may throw an exception if you try to use it.

 !!!
 Note
-    cartopy can be a challenging package to install so please provide any information on troubleshooting or solutions to common issues on the [SCUBAS GitHub](https://github.com/shibaji7/SCUBAS) page.
+    cartopy can be a challenging package to install so please provide any information on troubleshooting or solutions to common issues on the [pynasonde GitHub](https://github.com/shibaji7/pynasonde) page.

 ## Virtual Environments
-It is recommended to install scubas in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main system's python libraries.
+It is recommended to install pynasonde in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main system's python libraries.

-The following virtual environments have been tested by scubas developers:"
+The following virtual environments have been tested by pynasonde developers:"

 ### pip Virtual Environment
 Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)